Hi. I'm Sasha.

 I moved to Portland, Oregon with my husband in 2008 where I wrote my first book “The Guide to West Coast Cheese: More than 300 Cheeses Handcrafted in California, Oregon, and Washington”, published in September 2010.
 My second book, "The Cheesemaker's Apprentice" was published in October 2012.

 My husband and I opened an urban winery and wine bar in Portland in 2012.
-Writing has become a vital, creative outlet for me during this time.
+Writing became a vital, creative outlet for me during that time.
 My work has appeared in Mix Magazine, the Diner Journal, Saveur, the cheese-focused magazine Culture, and the online quarterly Communal Table.
+We closed the wine bar in 2017 so I could focus on other projects and explore new places like Los Angeles, where we now live.

 All inquiries: sashadavies (at) gmail.com